-NJHS is an active honorary organization that recognizes students who excel in the four qualities of scholarship, leadership, character, and service.
-Those invited to apply for membership include students in 7th-8th grade who have attended Lakehill for three semesters and who have maintained a 3.3 grade point average during that time.
+NJHS is an active honorary organization that recognizes students who excel in the qualities of scholarship, leadership, character, and service.
+Those invited to apply for membership include students in 7th-8th grade who have attended Lakehill for one full year by the time of initiation and who have maintained a 3.5 grade point average and good academic standing in core classes.
+Students are also required to have at least 10 hours of documented service during middle school and complete a written essay.
+The NJHS sponsor will conduct a teacher evaluation of candidates as the final requirement for acceptance.
+As members of NJHS, students must continue to maintain a 3.5 grade point average, maintain good academic standing, and complete 12 hours of service yearly.